 If you are running an older version of iTunes, navigate to the upper-right corner of the iTunes window and you should see a button for one or more iOS devices.
 Press that button to bring up the summary page for your iPhone/iPad.
 If you do not see the button for your phone in the upper-right corner of iTunes, check to see if you have a list on the left-hand side of your iTunes window.
 If so, your phone should appear under "Devices" in that list.
 Click on the device name in order to bring up the information window for your iPhone/iPad.

 On the Summary page in iTunes you should then see the “Back Up Now" option.
 By clicking on "Back Up Now," this will ensure you phone backs up and doesn’t only sync.
 There is actually a difference!
 You can monitor the progress of your backup in the top part of the iTunes window.
-If you still have troubles backing up your iPhone, our FAQ article on how to back up your iOS device might be helpful!
+If you still have troubles backing up your iPhone, our guide on how to back up your iPhone should be helpful.

-Step 2 - Install Decipher TextMessage on your computer
+Step 2 - Run Decipher TextMessage on your computer

-In order to save text messages to computer you’ll need to run Decipher TextMessage.
+Decipher TextMessage will let you export and save text messages to your PC.
 After opening Decipher TextMessage, the first time you launch the software you’ll immediately see your iPhone listed in the left-hand column of the program window.
-If you don't then please double-check that you've backed up your phone.
+If you don't see your iPhone or iPad then please double-check that you've backed up your phone via iTunes on your computer.

 Step 3 - Choose which specific text messages you want to save

-After opening Decipher TextMessage and selecting a device in the left-hand column of the program, you'll then notice a list of all your iPhone contacts listed in the middle column of the software.
-Scroll up and down to locate the contact whose text messages or iMessages you want to save.
+After opening the program and selecting a device in the left-hand column of the program, you'll then notice a list of all your iPhone contacts listed in the middle column of the software.
+Scroll up and down to locate the contact whose text messages or iMessages you want to save to computer.

 After choosing a contact, select the “Export” option from the menu and then choose PDF.
 Now you can pick the folder on your computer to where you want to save the messages.